MikeDigitize/lazy/README.md

 // use some other criteria to trigger an element load
 // internally in the class, loop through the array of elements, if one meets the criteria to load
-// call the fireLazyEvent method passing in the element to load const lazy = new CustomLazy('.lazy-image');
+// call the fireLazyLoadEvent method passing in the element to load const lazy = new CustomLazy('.lazy-image');
 lazy.images.filter(function(lazyImage) {
   // get the elements yet to be resolved return !lazyImage.resolved;
 }).forEach(function(lazyImage) {
-  // test to see if the element meets the loading criteria, if it does fire the lazyload event lazy.fireLazyEvent(lazyImage.image);
+  // test to see if the element meets the loading criteria, if it does fire the lazyload event lazy.fireLazyLoadEvent(lazyImage.image);
   // and update the data to show the element has resolved lazyImage.resolved = true;
 });